LSPD Investors Have Opportunity to Lead Lightspeed Commerce Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-13, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lightspeed Commerce Inc. ("Lightspeed" or the "Company") (NYSE: LSPD).
+BENSALEM, Pa., Jan.
+14, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lightspeed Commerce Inc. ("Lightspeed" or the "Company") (NYSE: LSPD).

 Class Period: September 11, 2020 – November 3, 2021